oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Custom operations are provided by the language.
 They model language-specific behaviour, such as arithmetic operations, value conversions, or function calls.
-Here, we discuss regular custom operations that eagerly evaluate their children; Bytecode DSL also supports [short circuit operations](ShortCircuitOperations.md).
+Here, we discuss regular custom operations that eagerly evaluate their children; the Bytecode DSL also supports [short circuit operations](ShortCircuitOperations.md).

 Custom operations are defined using Java classes in one of two ways: